mCodex/nExBot/docs/HEALBOT.md

 ## 📊 Analytics Integration

-HealBot tracks detailed usage statistics that are displayed in SmartHunt Analytics:
+HealBot tracks detailed usage statistics that are displayed in Hunt Analyzer:

 ### Tracked Metrics
 - **Individual spell counts** - Each healing spell with exact usage count